himalayahall/demo/README.md

 and replayClockMillis advances, depending on the *replaySpeed* (see below).

   - replaySpeed -> controls how rapidly the replay clock advances.
 For example, suppose  publishTimerMillis = 10 , and replaySpeed = 1.0.
-Then at each publishing cycle replayClockMillis will advance by 10 (publishTimerMillis * replaySpeed).
+Then at each publishing cycle replayClockMillis will advance by 10 ms (publishTimerMillis * replaySpeed).
 Now, suppose  replaySpeed is bumped up to 2.0.
-At the next publishing cycle, replayClockMillis will advance by 20 ms although 10 ms have passed (publishTimerMillis = 10).
-This works both for speeding up and slowing down replay.
+At the next publishing cycle, replayClockMillis will advance by 20 ms, even though only 10 ms have passed on the system clock (publishTimerMillis = 10).
+This works both for speeding up (> 1.0) and slowing down (< 1.0) replay.

 ## Main Artifacts
 - MarketDataController -> entry point for the REST API